 Most renters insurance policies include 3 types of coverage:

 - Personal property: Personal property coverage pays to repair or replace your personal belongings after a covered peril up to your coverage limit.
-Clothing, furniture, electronics and other types of personal items are included in this coverage.
-Personal property coverage doesn’t include coverage for vehicles you own — you’ll need comprehensive car insurance for that.
+You’ll get clothing, furniture, electronics and other types of personal items covered.
+Personal property coverage doesn’t include coverage for vehicles you own.
+You’ll need comprehensive car insurance for that.

-- Additional living expenses: Let’s say your home gets damaged and it’s deemed unlivable.
-Additional living expenses cover the costs of finding a new place to stay while your space is being repaired.
-Hotel bills, transportation expenses and bills for meals normally cooked at home are the most common expenses covered by this type of protection.
+- Additional living expenses: Let’s say your home gets damaged and you can’t live in it.
+Additional living expenses cover the costs of finding a new place to stay while your space gets repaired.
+It includes hotel bills, transportation expenses and bills for meals normally cooked at home.

-Just like home insurance policies are stingy about providing coverage for damage following a flood, renters insurance policies can have limitations on the events in which they will provide coverage.
-Many renters policies exclude pets and vehicles from their coverage, and some policies will exclude certain types of preventable damage like bed bug infestations.
+Renters insurance policies can have limitations on the events in which they will provide coverage.
+Many renters policies exclude pets and vehicles from their coverage.
+Some policies will exclude certain types of preventable damage like bed bug infestations.

-Exclusions and coverage limitations are two of the reasons why it’s so important to thoroughly read every clause in your insurance policy before you sign so you can be sure that everything you think is protected is actually covered.
-There’s nothing worse than finding out that your policy doesn’t have enough coverage after a fire has decimated your apartment’s furniture or a thief has made off with your electronics.
+Exclusions and coverage limitations are two of the reasons why it’s so important to thoroughly read every clause in your insurance policy before you sign.
+You don’t want to find out you don’t have enough coverage after a fire decimates your apartment’s furniture or a thief makes off with your electronics.